 He’s most famous for his painting The Tree of Life but he’s also done numerous portraits, mostly of women, so I decided to go the portrait route.

-My Picassos drew a simplified version of a Klimt lady wearing a robe and the focus here was to practice using printing methods to create Klimt-inspired shapes to adorn the dress.
+My Picassos drew a simplified version of a Klimt lady wearing a robe.
 They created patterns and really zeroed in on using pattern and colour that was indicative of the ART NOUVEAU period.

 This one will take two classes so stay tuned to see how they turn out!